0w1nn3r/pool-filter-pressure-reader/README.md

 - Real-time pressure monitoring with analog pressure sensor (displayed in bar)
 - OLED display (128x64) showing current pressure with WiFi signal strength indicator
 - Web interface for remote monitoring with visual pressure gauge
+- Automatic backflush control with configurable pressure threshold and duration
 - JSON API endpoint for integration with other systems
 - WiFi configuration portal for easy setup
 - Reset button to clear WiFi settings when needed